mattyoung101/tamara/papers/slides/progress_seminar.typ

 == The TaMaRa algorithm

-TaMaRa will mainly be netlist-driven, using Johnson's @Johnson2010 (TODO NOT TRUE) voter insertion algorithm.
+TaMaRa is mainly netlist-driven.
+Voter insertion is inspired by Benites @Benites2018 "logic cones" concept, and parts of Johnson @Johnson2010.

 Also aim to propagate a `(* triplicate *)` HDL annotation to select TMR granularity (similar to Kulis
 @Kulis2017).